robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

 When documenting libraries implemented with Python or that use the `dynamic library API`_, it is possible to specify the library either by using just the library name or path to the library source code.
-In the former case the library is searched using the `library search path`_ and its name must be in the same format as in Robot Framework test data.
+In the former case the library is searched using the `module search path`_ and its name must be in the same format as in Robot Framework test data.

 If these libraries require arguments when they are imported, the arguments